SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_Visual_Overview_to_switch_spectrum_presets.md

 1. Click the `OK` button once more to close the Manage presets window

 1. Repeat the above steps for a second signal.
-E.g. For a cable signal, we could use a center frequency of 260 MHz and a Bandwith of 8 MHz.
+E.g. For a cable signal, we could use a center frequency of 260 MHz and a Bandwidth of 8 MHz.
 Give it the name `Cable`

 ## Step 8: Use session variables to link the presets to buttons

 In this step, we will use session variables and placeholders to link buttons to the presets.

-1. In DataMiner Cube, Navigate back to the `Visio spectrum presets` view and bring Visio to the front from your taskbar.
+1. In DataMiner Cube, navigate back to the `Visio spectrum presets` view and bring Visio to the front from your taskbar.
 If you have closed Visio previously, you can re-open it by right-clicking in the view card and choosing `Edit in Visio`from the menu.

 1. Resize the shape linked to the spectrum analyzer control, to make some space for buttons